BrendanMontalvo/BrendanMontalvo/posts/box-model.md

 <p>The shorthand version:</p>
 <p><code>margin: 10px</code></p>

-<p>By inputing 10px only once, the code is automatically going to assume that it means for top, left, right and bottom.</p>

-<p>But what if you wanted top and bottom to be the same and right and left to be the same but they have different values?</p>
+<p>By inputing 10px only once, the code is automatically going to assume that it means for top, left, right and bottom.
+However, what if you wanted top and bottom to be the same and right and left to be the same but they have different values?</p>
 <p>Well, this is what it would look like below:</p>
 <p><code>margin: 10px 25px;</code></p>
 <p>How the example reads out is that the 10px represents the top and bottom margin, and 25px represents the left and right margin.</p>